No beauty without honor, no honor without agency.

 Okay, no problem.
 It's a random action that's been partly guided (?) by a will that is random or determined or partly random and partly determined.
 That doesn't mean that actions are the result of a free will.
 It just means that actions are influenced partly by determined will and partly by randomness.
 Such an act cannot, obviously, be the result of free will, because "free will" is contradictory, but it can be partly random and partly determined -- like breaking billiard balls that roll on the board, not everywhere in three dimensional space; it's partly random, partly limited by the board.
 Those turtles also go all the way down.
 There's just no coherent meaning to "free will" anymore than there is "square circle".

 So why do people believe in free will?
 I think it's because, or partly because, we are unaware of what motivates us, so we, blithely ignorant as we are, just assume that we somehow make our choices from our "free" selves.
 If you think about that, it's kind of comical.
 You don't know why you're choosing what you're choosing, so you come to the conclusion that it's "me -- I'm choosing that!"
 Actually, you're just an idiot.
 I mean, a pawn, a pawn of some will you're unaware of.
 Any psychologist will tell you that.
-That's what the science of psychology is all about.
+That's what the science of psychology is all and only about.
 But that's on a deterministic view of your choices.
 On the non deterministic view, you're not a pawn (what a relief!), you're just an idiot.

 Free will is a sometimes useful illusion, no doubt.
 And being free from external constraints, like not being compelled to work at a boring job, or having lots of culinary choices, is usually a pleasure, though there's a lot to be said for structure and limitations that prevent us from our own excesses.
 But the popular notion of authenticity -- that there's a me inside my body that generates free choices, that's a chimera.
 It's responsible for many confusions and absurdities like the ghost in the machine -- my choices are generated by a "me" inside me, and how does that "me" inside me make decisions?
 Oh because it has a "me" inside it etc. None of it makes sense.
 Free will is just an illusion of consciousness, and consciousness (as I've written elsewhere) must be a passive observer, not an active agent.
 There's just no such thing as free will, Can't be.